simonweniger/agentkit/docs/transitions.md

 ## Event

 An event is an external signal that something has happened.
-They are send to a state machine and allow the state machine to react.
+They are send to a state flow and allow the state flow to react.

 An event starts a {ref}`transition`, which can be thought of as a "cause" that initiates a change in the state of the system.

-In `python-statemachine`, an event is specified as an attribute of the state machine class declaration or directly on the {ref}`event` parameter on a {ref}`transition`.
+In `python-statemachine`, an event is specified as an attribute of the state flow class declaration or directly on the {ref}`event` parameter on a {ref}`transition`.

 ### Triggering events

-Triggering an event on a state machine means invoking or sending a signal, initiating the process that may result in executing a transition.
+Triggering an event on a state flow means invoking or sending a signal, initiating the process that may result in executing a transition.

 This process usually involves